What types of hummingbirds can you find in Utah?

 - *RELATED: Watch the LIVE bird feeder and animal cameras in MY backyard* (You may get lucky and see a hummingbird on my cams RIGHT NOW!)

 But don’t worry.

-Today, you will learn 5 hummingbird species found in Utah (and how to identify them).
+Today, you will learn about the 5 hummingbird species found in Utah.